 Mr Michael Parker, Citibank, Global Industry Head for the Shipping

-ESCP Europe and the Research Centre for Energy Management are proud to announce that were the official supporters of the 4th Greek-Russian Social Forum.
+ESCP Europe and the Energy Management Centre are proud to announce that were the official supporters of the 4th Greek-Russian Social Forum.
 The event was jointly organised by the Hellenic Association for Energy Economics (HAEE), Pommel Holdings Inc, under the auspices of the Ministry of Foreign Affairs of the Hellenic Republic and the Embassy of the Russian Federation in Greece.

 This international forum focused on the energy relations and cooperation between Greece and Russia.
 The event took place at the Zappeion Hall in Athens on 2nd November and was part of the official programme of the “Russia-Greece Year of Friendship 2016”.

 Crude prices have dropped notably in recent years and the effects are being felt worldwide.
 Falling prices and geopolitical tensions are some of the most critical challenges confronted by the industry.
 Over the last decade two key trends have surged: shale oil wells emerging across the US and demand for oil in the East soaring.